acookson91/CV/README.md

 * Developed a Project management team responsible for over £7m turnover in 2015.
 I led 9 Technical Project managers and 1 Design Manager.
 * Responsible for entire product deployment and roll out of new products across the UK, DE, AUS and USA.
-* Developed a 3 stage QA process for products across Desktop, Tablet and Mobile, reducing error rate by over 20%.
+* Helped Develop a 3 stage QA process for products across Desktop, Tablet and Mobile, reducing error rate by over 20%.

 #### Design